Writing · Stockholm · 2026

 Operations

-The first overnight run of an autonomous agent orchestrator: 686 cycles, 11 merged PRs, 8 self-healed stalls, and 94% idle time.
-What worked, what didn't, what's next.
+The first unsupervised run of my agent orchestrator: 686 cycles, 11 merged PRs, 8 self-healed stalls, and 94% idle time.
+What worked, what broke, and why the failures were the point.

 No 13